mchepuri/recommendations-ml/README.md

 Muralimanohar Chepuri

 #### Executive summary
 Built a recommendation baseline for real-estate listings using user-like interactions.
-Prepared data, explored pricing vs. house size, trained an SVD model with Surprise, and built an implicit-feedback ranking model with LightFM (WARP), reporting RMSE/MAE (for comparison only) and ranking metrics (AUC, Precision@K, Recall@K).
+Prepared data, explored pricing vs. house size, tried Surprise SVD for a matrix-factorization baseline (saw poor relevance because interactions are implicit likes), then switched to LightFM with a WARP loss for ranking.
+Reported RMSE/MAE from SVD only as a sanity check and focused on LightFM ranking metrics (AUC, Precision@K, Recall@K) and example top-N recommendations.

 #### Rationale
 Help users discover relevant listings faster by leveraging historical likes instead of only search filters.